rcsb/py-rcsb-api/docs/search_api/query_construction.md

 |`target_search_space`    |Target objects against which the query will be compared for shape similarity|"assembly"   |

-If you provide an entry_id, you must provide either an assembly_id or chain_id
+If you provide an `entry_id`, you must provide either an `assembly_id` or `chain_id`

-If you provide a file_url or file_path, you must also provide a file_format.
+If you provide a `file_url` or `file_path`, you must also provide a `file_format`.

 See [Structure Similarity Search Examples](additional_examples.md#Structure-Similarity-Search-Examples) for more use cases.

 ### Structure Motif Search
 The PDB Archive can also be queried by using a "motif" found in 3D structures.
-To perform this type of query, an entry_id or a file URL/path must be provided, along with residues (which are parts of 3D structures).
+To perform this type of query, an entry id or a file URL/path must be provided, along with residues (which are parts of 3D structures).
 This is the bare minimum needed to make a search, but there are lots of other parameters that can be added to a Structure Motif Query (see [Search API reference](https://search.rcsb.org/redoc/index.html)).

 To make a Structure Motif Query, you must first define anywhere from 2-10 "residues" that will be used in the query.
-Each individual residue has a Chain ID, Operator, Residue Number, and Exchanges (optional) that can be declared in that order using positional arguments, or using the `chain_id`, `struct_oper_id`, and `label_seq_id` to define what parameter you are passing through.
+Each individual residue has a chain ID, operator, residue number, and exchanges (optional) that can be declared in that order using positional arguments, or using the `chain_id`, `struct_oper_id`, and `label_seq_id` to define what parameter you are passing through.
 All 3 of the required parameters must be included, or the package will throw an `AssertionError`.

 Each residue can only have a maximum of 4 Exchanges, and each query can only have 16 exchanges total.
 Violating any of these rules will cause the package to throw an `AssertionError`.